beave/meer/doc/source/configuration.rst

 The ``dns`` option tells Meer to perform a DNS PTR (reverse) record lookup of the IP addresses involved in an alert.
-This option is useful because records the DNS record at the time the event occured.
+This option is useful because records the DNS record at the time the event occurred.

 dns_cache
 ~~~~~~~~~